slipstream/SlipStreamWebUI/README.md

 just like a terminal.

 You must still use an external browser to connect to the development environment.
-Chrome is recommended along with the setting to turn off the security settings, as described above.
+Chrome is recommended.
+Be sure to turn off the security settings if you're using a SlipStream service running on a different machine.

-## Current Status

-The test application provides:

- * A simple form for logging into the SlipStream server,
- * A section to visualize the cloud entry point (along with buttons to clear and retrieve the value), and
- * A section that gives the number of "event" resources visible to the user.

-All of these sections work, although the cookie (token) handling will need to be redesigned to make it more compatible with browsers.